 In addition, he is the grandson of Saint Olga and the father of Saints Boris and Gleb the Tormentors (and the first saints of the Russian lands).
-In 988, on the occasion of his marriage to Anna of Byzantium, daughter of Emperor Romanos II, he adopted Eastern Christianity for himself and Kievan Russia.
-He is celebrated by the Church on 15 July.
+In 988, on his marriage to Anna of Byzantium, daughter of Emperor Romanos II, he adopted Eastern Christianity for himself and Kievan Russia.
+The Church celebrates him on 15 July.

 Key Verse related to Saint Vladimir

-“Prince Vladimir was a pagan in his childhood and youth, as was the majority of the population under his reign.
+“Prince Vladimir was a pagan in his childhood and youth, as was most of the population under his reign.
 Vladimir was a great conqueror.
 His goal was to expand his kingdom.
 He had many wives, just like his predecessors.”

 Why did Vladimir the Great choose Christianity?

-According to historical sources, St. Vladimir the Great converted and choose Christianity because God restored his sight.
-Heeding the words of his envoys, St Vladimir himself and his subjects were baptized into the Orthodox Church.
+According to historical sources, St. Vladimir the Great converted and chose Christianity because God restored his sight.
+Heeding his envoys’ words, St Vladimir and his subjects were baptized into the Orthodox Church.

 Was Vladimir the Great Russian?

-Vladimir’s life, his ignorance of God and paganism, the murder of his brother, his bloodshed, his bravery and his many wars, his devilish services, and his passion for women, are all written at length in the history of St. Nestor of Pecerska and other Russian histories written by hand.
+Vladimir’s life, his ignorance of God and paganism, the murder of his brother, his bloodshed, his bravery and his many wars, his devilish services, and his passion for women are all written at length in the history of St. Nestor of Pecerska and other Russian accounts written by hand.

-Vladimir the Great decided to send envoys to other neighboring countries to learn about other faiths.
+Vladimir the Great sent envoys to neighboring countries to learn about other faiths.
 So the soldiers investigated the beliefs they encountered, including those practiced by Muslims, Jews, and Christians in the west.